Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.4
+- More routes for Terokkar added by Emily
+- Layers and waypoint names updated and map issues fixed for Darkshore, Darnassus, Teldrassil, Rut'theran, Moonglade (parts)
+- Removed an overlooked debug output from the overview page
+- Final updates of the tutorial FTUE

 ## Changes in Sku r34.3
 - Fixed a bug that was causing an error on changing actions bar sets (on switching stance, entering vehicles, etc).
 Thx @Chaosbringer.
 - Slightly changed the "Toggle player, party, raid health monitor" key bind.
 If you are solo it is toggleing the player health monitor on/off.
 If you are in a party, it is switching between party health and player health monitor.
 If you are in a raid it is switching between player health and raid health.